 Configuring Dead Message Queues

-• or, a message's Time-To-Live (TTL) value has been exceeded, and the endpoint is configured to respect message TTL expiry times.
+• the maximum time-to-live (TTL) value for the message has been reached and the endpoint is configured to respect message TTL expiry times.

 To assign a specific DMQ for a durable queue, enter the following CONFIG command: